Day Twenty-Four on the Camino Portugués

 Leave O Faramello and in a few hundred meters turn left, dropping down a hill and onto a narrow side road.
 If you stay straight on this road, you will find the Albergue de Peregrinos de Teo in a few more meters - see my Google map.
 You will see the sign for the albergue, at around 19.8 kilometers total for the day.

-Bend around and pass the church, the Capela do San Martiño at approximately 20.4 kilometers for the day.
 After the church, you turn left onto the Aldea Beca for a few meters, then a right at a Y-intersection to walk by the Casa Rural Restaurante Parada de Francos, another quaint-looking choice for accommodation in a restored farmhouse.
 It would be a lovely splurge if it is in your cards.

 Come to a T-intersection in about another 300 meters, and turn right onto a paved road over a bridge to crossover the railroad tracks.
-Stay straight on this road for about 280 meters and turn left on the Camiño Portugués.
+Stay straight on this road for about 280 meters and turn left onto the Camiño Portugués.

 We ran into a fellow peregrina, Lisa, from Germany along this way, that we had met on the Coastal Route, way back in Caminha.
 It was a wonderful reunion to see her again!
 Her quiet and contemplative approach to life was welcome to my heart!
-Here is Rich and Lisa walking on the Camiño Portugués.

 We all walked together on the Camiño Portugués for 270 meters, came to the intersection with the DP-0205, crossed over and went straight onto the Camiño de Riotinto.